 It’s just as important for men to look after themselves and be the best possible version of themselves.
 Growth should always be the goal.
 Self care is making sure that you deal with any issues that you have instead of bottling them up.
 It’s about making sure you put yourself first when it matters.
 It’s about saying no to anyone or anything that doesn’t bring you happiness.

-I say all of that, to say that I have come across a few incredible people who have noticed the need for events that encourage self care for men.
-It's important to bring light to those who put in work where it matters, and this definitely matters.
-I hope that this continues and more black men sperfically create events to give brothers safe spaces to deal with their concerns and issues.
+I say all of that, to say that I have come across a few incredible people who have noticed the need for organisations that encourage self care for men.
+It’s important to bring light to those who put in work where it matters, and this definitely matters.
+I hope that this continues and more black men specifically create events and organisations to give brother safe spaces to deal with their concerns and issues.

 The Gentlemans Network

 #TGN is a platform that provides support and inspiration for black males during their transition from Boy to Man to Gentleman.

 Mentality Live is all about personal development for men.
 They Hosted their first event sponsored by LYNX in September.
 Follow them to see when they will be having their next event.

 If there any events or organisations that I haven’t mentioned please let me know I would be more than happy to include them in this post.